Solidarity economy: Social economy businesses

 Social economy businesses (SEB) are situated at the overlap of the social economy and the private sector.
 This kind of hybrid organisations earn all or some part of their income from the marketplace and they may be in competition with private sector organisations.
 As many businesses that are primarily viewed as part of a private sector have modified their business imperatives and taken on social business models, it can sometimes be difficult to distinguish between private sector and social economy businesses.
 The main difference with private sector organisations is that SEB are guided by social objectives that are reflected in their business mission and strategies and built into their structure.
 In other words, in case of SEB the prerogatives of capital do not dominate over the social objectives in the organization's decision making.

+Impact and measurement

+Research on the social and solidarity economy (SSE) highlights a growing range of approaches to assessing its economic and social impacts.
+Studies show that SSE organisations contribute to employment creation, income generation, and local development, and often demonstrate greater resilience and social inclusion than conventional enterprises.
+Examples include cooperatives in Ghana that facilitate access to productive resources and support social inclusion, and SSE organisations in Spain that promote equitable income distribution and stronger employment outcomes for people with disabilities.

+SSE initiatives are also linked to progress on the Sustainable Development Goals (SDGs), particularly in relation to locally grounded development, sustainable entrepreneurship, and climate adaptation.

+However, measuring macroeconomic contributions such as productivity or GDP share remains difficult due to the hybrid, community-oriented nature of SSE activities.

+A wide range of social impact evaluation frameworks are used to assess SSE performance, including the capability approach, social return on investment (SROI), theory of change, social utility frameworks, co-production, and participatory action research.

+Recent studies emphasize participatory and context-specific methods, as well as feminist and transformative frameworks for capturing gendered impacts.

+Scholars critique conventional metrics such as GDP, job counts, and microfinance repayment rates for failing to capture SSE's multidimensional aims.
+Alternatives include multidimensional and territorially grounded indicators reflecting social inclusion, democratic governance, and community well-being.

+Methodological challenges persist, including informality, lack of standardised data, attribution difficulties, and insufficient gender- or time-disaggregated evidence.

 Examples of organizations

 The term social and solidarity economy alludes to a wide scope of organizations that are recognized from ordinary revenue driven venture, business and casual economy by two center highlights.
 To start with, they have unequivocal monetary and social (and frequently ecological) goals.
 Second, they include differing types of co-employable, affiliated and solidarity relations.
 They include the following examples: